osrf-migration/srcsim-wiki/finals_task1.md

 #### Checkpoint 1

-1. Once you're setup your controllers and are ready to perform the task, on a new terminal, call a service which starts task 1's first checkpoint:
+1. Once you've setup your controllers and are ready to perform the task, on a new terminal, call a service which starts task 1's first checkpoint:

     ```